kfechter/LegionY530Ubuntu/README.md

 After the kernel is installed, reboot the laptop.
 Wifi should be working, but if it isnt perform the following

-run the command `echo "options r8822be aspm=0" | sudo tee /etc/modprobe.d/r8822be.conf`
-run the command `sudo rmmod r8822be`
-run the command `sudo modprobe r8822be`

 ## 9. Install Nvidia drivers and Nvidia-prime packages.